Solipsism: Metaphysical

-Metaphysical solipsism is a variety of solipsism.
-Based on a philosophy of subjective idealism, metaphysical solipsists maintain that the self is the only existing reality and that all other realities, including the external world and other persons, are representations of that self, and have no independent existence.
+Metaphysical solipsism is a variety of solipsism based on a philosophy of subjective idealism.
+Metaphysical solipsists maintain that the self is the only existing reality and that all other realities, including the external world and other persons, are representations of that self, having no independent existence.
 There are several versions of metaphysical solipsism, such as Caspar Hare's egocentric presentism (or perspectival realism), in which other people are conscious, but their experiences are simply not present.

 Epistemological

 Epistemological solipsism is the variety of idealism according to which only the directly accessible mental contents of the solipsistic philosopher can be known.
 The existence of an external world is regarded as an unresolvable question rather than actually false.
 Further, one cannot also be certain as to what extent the external world exists independently of one's mind.
-For instance, it may be that a God-like being controls the sensations received by mind, making it appear as if there is an external world when most of it (excluding the God-like being and oneself) is false.
+For instance, it may be that a God-like being controls the sensations received by the mind, making it appear as if there is an external world when most of it (excluding the God-like being and oneself) is false.
 However, the point remains that epistemological solipsists consider this an "unresolvable" question.

 Methodological

 Methodological solipsism is an agnostic variant of solipsism.
 It exists in opposition to the strict epistemological requirements for "knowledge" (e.g. the requirement that knowledge must be certain).
 It still entertains the points that any induction is fallible.
 Methodological solipsism sometimes goes even further to say that even what we perceive as the brain is actually part of the external world, for it is only through our senses that we can see or feel the mind.
 Only the existence of thoughts is known for certain.

 Methodological solipsists do not intend to conclude that the stronger forms of solipsism are actually true.
 They simply emphasize that justifications of an external world must be founded on indisputable facts about their own consciousness.
 The methodological solipsist believes that subjective impressions (empiricism) or innate knowledge (rationalism) are the sole possible or proper starting point for philosophical construction.
-Often methodological solipsism is not held as a belief system, but rather used as a thought experiment to assist skepticism (e.g. Descartes' Cartesian skepticism).
+Often methodological solipsism is not held as a belief system, but rather used as a thought experiment to assist skepticism (e.g. René Descartes' Cartesian skepticism).

 Main points

-Denial of material existence, in itself, does not constitute solipsism.
+Mere denial of material existence, in itself, does not necessarily constitute solipsism.

-A feature of the metaphysical solipsistic worldview is the denial of the existence of other minds.
-Since personal experiences are private and often considered ineffable, another being's experience can be known only by analogy.

-Philosophers try to build knowledge on more than an inference or analogy.
-The failure of Descartes' epistemological enterprise brought to popularity the idea that all certain knowledge may go no further than "I think; therefore I exist" without providing any real details about the nature of the "I" that has been proven to exist.
+Philosophers generally try to build knowledge on more than an inference or analogy.
+Well-known frameworks such as Descartes' epistemological enterprise brought to popularity the idea that all certain knowledge may go no further than "I think; therefore I exist."
+Descartes' view provides one key detail about the nature of the "I" that has been proven to exist, its relation to a God of positive attribution.

 The theory of solipsism also merits close examination because it relates to three widely held philosophical presuppositions, each itself fundamental and wide-ranging in importance: